facelessuser/BracketHighlighter/docs/customize.md

 ---

 # Overview
 BH is extremely flexible and can be customized and extended to fit a user's needs.
 The first step is to create a `bh_core.sublime-settings` in your `User` folder.
-This is where the bracket and sytle rules live.
+This is where the bracket and style rules live.
 By changing these settings, you can add support for new languages, or change the look of highlighting, and much more.

 # General Settings
 Style and color will be discussed in greater depth in the `Configuring Highlight Style` section.
 But there are a number of general setting you can adjust to change how things look or work.
 The settings are commented to explain their functionality.